mithwick93/AccountAble-API/README.md

     ```

 3. The JWT authentication requires RSA public and private key pairs
-   * Provide your own key pair location using env variable KEY_PATH
+   * Provide your own key pair in the RSA_PRIVATE_KEY and RSA_PUBLIC_KEY env variables in single line without new lines
-   * Or generate and place them under "src/main/resources/certs"
-   * Example key can be found in "src/test/resources/certs"

 #### Run API with docker compose